Israeli Navy: Mission

 In the Multi-Year Plan (TYESH) for the years 2008-2012, the annual budget for the Navy stood at approximately one billion shekels, excluding the purchase of new naval vessels.

 History

 Sarah I, a 190 ft four-masted schooner of 750 tons used as a training ship by the Betar Naval Academy.

+Jews from Palestine serving in the Royal Navy during World War II parading in Alexandria during Victory in Europe Day celebrations, May 1945.